-Climate change and psychotherapy
+Climate change and psychotherapeutic dialogue

 At a time when ecological, political and societal systems are collapsing, our deepest individual human emotions — anger, grief, sorrow — become vital resources for collective resilience.

 Therapy is largely about waking up to one’s whole self and living an emotionally satisfying and socially connected life as a flawed yet flourishing human being.
-Most people have agonising personal struggles at times and some of us get help from a counsellor or therapist to guide us through, and often this works: we arrive somewhere irrefutably better than where we started from.
+Most people have agonising personal struggles at times and some of us get help from a counsellor or therapist to see us through, and often this works: we arrive somewhere irrefutably better than where we started from.
 But when an individual or a community wakes up to the reality of the multiple effects of climate breakdown, what possible kind of “professional help” is there?

-Growing psychosocial rebellion
+Growing psycho-social rebellion